 - What specialist services and expertise are available at or accessed by the school?As a school we have a range of education and health professionals who support us in meeting the needs of all children.
 These include an Educational Psychologist, Learning Support Advisor, Social and Emotional Support Services Advisor, Autism and Communication Team Advisor, the Integrated Therapy Service (Speech and Language therapists, Occupational Therapists and Physiotherapists), Vision Support Team, Hearing Support Team, Physical and Medical Support Services.
 We also have advice and support from the School Nurse and Specialist Children’s Nurses for specific medical conditions.

 - How are the school’s resources allocated and matched to children’s educational needs?At Buckland St Mary C of E Primary we are pleased to offer additional teacher and teaching assistant time to make sure that all of our pupils make good progress, whatever their needs may be.
-Children whose names have been added to the Special Educational Needs Register will have a Learning Plan which will clearly set out the support that they will receive.
-Some children who have very specific needs may have some additional financial support from the Local Education Authority which will be allocated to meet your child’s needs in school.
+Children whose names have been added to the Special Educational Needs Register will have an Individual Education Plan which will clearly set out the support that they will receive.
+Where a child has more complex needs, they may require an Education, Heath and Care Plan (EHCP) which will be written in conjunction with a range of professionals and will include the views of the family, the child and professionals involved.

 - Who can I contact for further information?If your child is already at Buckland St Mary C of E Primary School please talk to their class teacher in the first instance.
-You may also wish to make an appointment to meet with the school SENCo, Emma Counter (please contact the School Office 01460 234251).
-If your child is not yet at Buckland St Mary C of E Primary you may wish to visit us or contact Emma Counter (SENCo) or Gareth Nation (Head of School) for a preliminary discussion about your child’s needs.
+You may also wish to make an appointment to meet with the school SENCo, Emma Counter (please contact the School Office (01460 234251).
+If your child is not yet at Buckland St Mary C of E Primary you may wish to visit us or contact Emma Counter (SENCo) or Ethne Staniland (Head of School) for a preliminary discussion about your child’s needs.